jacobgil/pytorch-zssr/README.md

 TODO:
-- Implement augmentation using the "Geometric self ensemble" mentioned in the paper.
+- Implement additional augmentation using the "Geometric self ensemble" mentioned in the paper.
 - Implement gradual increase of the super resolution factor as described in the paper.
 - Support for arbitrary kernel estimation and sampling with arbitrary kernels.
-The current implementations interpolates the images bicubic interpolation.
+The current implementation interpolates the images bicubic interpolation.

 Deviations from paper:
 - Instead of fitting  the loss and analyzing it's standard deviation, the network is trained for a constant number of batches.